payal-prksh/InterviewCake/ProductOfAllOtherNumbers/README.md

 We can do this in O(n)O(n) time and O(n)O(n) space!

-We only need to allocate one new array of size nn.
+We only need to allocate one new array of size n.